alstampe/Capstone---NLP-project/capstone report template.md

     for sent in sent_in:
         fin_sent.append(remove_stopwords(sent))
     return fin_sent

+A final sentence wil typically look like this (sentence no 80 in Swanns Way):

+['Come', 'stop', 'husband', 'drinking', 'brandy']

 #### Looking at frequent words in a text

-Zooming on on my corpus the need for data cleaning soon becomes obvious.
-First try of 'most common words' on a raw (uncleaned) corpus returns a rather uninteresting list over the 10 most frequent 'words', using FreqDist
+Zooming on on the corpus the need for data cleaning soon becomes obvious.
+First try of 'most common words' on a raw (uncleaned) corpus returns a rather uninteresting list over the 10 most frequent 'words', using FreqDist (from nltk.probability import FreqDist)

 ({',': 460770, 'the': 270580, '.': 258286, 'and': 160660, 'of': 143300, 'to': 142159, 'a': 95923, 'I': 91671, 'in': 78754, 'that': 71929, ...})

-Removing punctiations and single characters improves a little
+Removing punctiations and single characters with a small cleaning function improves a little

+cleanlist=[]
+def sentence_to_cleanlist(raw):
+    cleanlist = re.sub("[^a-zA-Z]"," ", raw)
+    return cleanlist

 ({'the': 270904, 'and': 161240, 'to': 143756, 'of': 143437, 'a': 96535, 'I': 92847, 'in': 79205, 'that': 72439, 'he': 64047, 'his': 58524, ...})

 This exercize can be done for the individual books, but across english books the top 20 words pretty much remains the same.

-Next step would be to remove 'stop words', the most common filler words.
+Next step is be to remove the stop words, as decribed above.

-If I use the result form removing stopwords, the most frequent words for the full corpus are:
+If I use the result from removing stopwords, the most frequent words for the full corpus are:

 ('said', 19290),
  ('one', 17840),